lincolnmartin/Module1-Assignment/README.md

 # Module1-Assignment
-This is my submission for the Module 1 Challenge
+This is my submission for the Module 1 Challenge.
+This is new information.